Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/4-azure-sql-database.md

 # Deploy an Azure SQL Database #

-In the unit, you wrote an Azure Function that passes each photo uploaded to a blob container to the Custom Vision Service to determine whether the photo contains a polar bear.
+In the previous unit, you wrote an Azure Function that passes each photo uploaded to a blob container to the Custom Vision Service to determine whether the photo contains a polar bear.
 The only output from the function was log output showing the verdict rendered by the Custom Vision Service, as well as the ID and location of the camera that snapped the photo.
-In this unit, you will create an [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and modify the function to write to the database.
+Now you will create an [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and modify the function to write to the database.
 This will set the stage for visualizing polar-bear sightings in Power BI, which will draw information about what's being spotted and where from the database.

 ## Create an Azure SQL Database ##